 Being aware of their feelings can also promote toddlers and pre-schoolers’ higher emotional intelligence.
 When they’re able to translate their feelings into actions, it would be easier for them to pinpoint what they are experiencing and cope with the current situation that they are in.

-Recognizing children’s feelings and helping them manage their emotions can ultimately lead to positive outlook and behaviour when they grow up.
+Recognizing children’s feelings and helping them manage their emotions can ultimately lead to a positive outlook and behavior when they grow up.
 So the next time your child throws a tantrum or shouts really hard, don’t get upset.
-Take it as an opportunity to teach and hone your little one.
+Please take it as an opportunity to teach and hone your little one.